onirix-ar/online-code-editor-samples/embedsdk-show-html-onload/README.md

-# Embed SDK show html onload
+# Embed SDK show html on load

-lorem
+Using this example you can show customizable `html` elements over the scene when it's loading.
+Also, you can modify these elements after the scene was already loaded.

 <p style = 'text-align:center;'>
   <image